A '403 Forbidden' message means that the browser has requested a page that it is not permitted to view. There are a few common causes:-

 - Missing or incorrectly named index file

-When you don't specify a file name when accessing a site (eg visiting the domain directly as most do at http://www.domainname.com), the serversearches through a list of default filenames and will display the first one it finds.
+When you don't specify a file name when accessing a site (eg visiting the domain directly as most do with a url like https://www.example.com/ ), the serversearches through a list of default filenames and will display the first one it finds.
 Common default names are index.php, default.htm, index.htm and index.html - The first page of your website should use one of these names, with all lowercase letters.